Write a Python program that will print the result of rolling 12 six sided dice to the terminal window.

 be created from our CPSC 120 class.
 You should use

-function to determine how many students are
+the input function to determine how many students are

 in your class.